gracegcrook/blog/_posts/2024-11-28-Thanksgiving.md

 In this busy season may we reflect on our blessings.

-> ”Give thanks to the Lord, for he is good, for his steadfast love endures forever.“ ‭‭Psalm‬ ‭136‬:‭1‬ ‭ESV
+> ”Give thanks to the Lord, for he is good, for his steadfast love endures forever.“
+> Psalm‬ ‭136‬:‭1‬ ‭ESV